iamSShan/machine_learning_algorithms/supervised/regression/linearRegression/README.md

 ### Gradient Descent of Linear Regression:
 - Gradient descent is an algorithm that is used to minimize a cost function.
 Gradient descent is used not only in linear regression; it is a more general algorithm.
 - While training the model, the model calculates the cost function which measures the Root Mean Squared error between the predicted value (pred) and true value (y).
 The model targets to minimize the cost function.
 -  To minimize the cost function, the model needs to have the best value of θ1 and θ2.
-Initially model selects θ1 and θ2 values randomly and then itertively update these value in order to minimize the cost function untill it reaches the minimum.
+Initially model selects θ1 and θ2 values randomly and then itertively update these value in order to minimize the cost function until it reaches the minimum.
 By the time model achieves the minimum cost function, it will have the best θ1 and θ2 values.
 Using these finally updated values of θ1 and θ2 in the hypothesis equation of linear equation, model predicts the value of x in the best manner it can.
 - We will start off by some initial guesses for the values of θ0 and θ1 and then keep on changing the values according to the formula(convergence theorem):  θj:=θj − α*(∂/∂θj) * f(θ0,θ1) for j=0,1
 - α is called the learning rate, and it determines how big a step needs to be taken when updating the parameters.
 The learning rate is always a positive number.
 - We want to simultaneously update θ0 and θ1, that is, calculate the right-hand-side of the above equation for both j=0 as well as j=1 and then update the values of the parameters to the newly calculated ones, which means first calculate for both and then assign(as shown in picture below).
 This process is repeated till convergence is achieved.